auroreloisy/otto-benchmark/README.md

 New features:
 - a new "windy" setup has been added to the original "isotropic" one;
-- alpha-vector policies obtained from POMDP solvers Sarsop and Perseus can be loaded;
+- alpha-vector policies obtained from solvers using point-based value iteration (PBVI), namely Sarsop and Perseus, can be loaded;
 - CNN and reward shaping have been implemented in the "windy" setup (not used in the benchmark).

-The four test cases used in the benchmark are:
-- isotropic-19x19
-- isotropic-53x53
-- windy-medium-detections
-- windy-low-detections

 ## Installation